City of Munich launches innovation challenge

-The City of Munich runs an annual innovation challenge focused on topics in the field of smart cities.
+The City of Munich for the fourth time runs an innovation challenge focused on topics in the field of smart cities.
 Students, entrepreneurs and all players involved in the startup community are called on to submit sustainable, innovative proposals for solutions to the specified municipal challenges.

-The most convincing solutions will win the innovation award and will be further developed and tested in practice in collaboration with Munich’s city administration and UnternehmerTUM (the Center for Innovation and Business Creation at TUM).
+The most convincing solutions will win the innovation award and will be further developed and tested in practice in collaboration with Munich’s city administration and one of the four incubators from Munich's universities.

 Competition + innovation award

 This competition opens up Munich's public administration to innovation.
-It provides an opportunity to try out and implement new ways of doing things at the municipal level.
+It provides an opportunity to try out and implement new ways of doing things in a real-life, municipal test environment.
 We are looking for innovative solution proposals and concepts relating to the challenges specified by Munich's local government.

 In each of four categories, the idea that is judged to have the greatest potential for implementation will win the innovation award.
-Furthermore prize winners will have the chance to implement the concept they submitted within a municipal test field, develop it further and test it in practice.
-UnternehmerTUM, the Center for Innovation and Business Creation at the Technical University of Munich (TUM), will provide support and coaching, walking prize winners through the incubation program XPRENEURS.
+Furthermore prize winners will have the chance to implement the concept they submitted in cooperation with the city administration, develop it further and test it in practice.
+Four cooperation partners from the world of science and academia will support and coach the prize winners:

 The jury will then select the most promising solution in each category.
-At an evening ceremony Mayor Pretzl will present these entries with the innovation award.
-Once the implementation phase has been completed, the winners will receive additional prize money.
+The winner will receive the Innovation Award.
+After the implementation phase has been completed, the winners will receive additional prize money of EUR 1,500.

 Who should apply?

 The competition targets entrepreneurs, startups and students who concern themselves with innovative solutions.
-Anyone who wants to try out their ideas in practice is welcome to apply.
+Anyone who wants to try out their ideas in practice and would like to benefit from one of Munich's renowned entrepreneurship programs is welcome to apply.

 Deadline for submissions and procedure